huseyintaskesen/medtour/medtour/README.md

 ## Introduction

-Medical tourism platform to help patients to find, compare and book the right clinics in Turkey.
-Web application built with React on NodeJs as our Senior Design Project.
+Medical tourism platform to help patients to find, compare and book the right clinics in Turkey as our Senior Design Project.

+## Tech Stack
+Web application built with React on NodeJs using MongoDB with a team of 4.

 ## Getting Started